Football in times past

 A time of change

 The early nineties saw a great many footballing changes.
-From the adoption of all-seater stadium to the creation of the premier league.
+From the adoption of all-seater stadiums to the creation of the premier league.
 All of a sudden there was an increase in spend within the game at the same time as computing continued to evolve and somewhere deep within CERN, Tim Berners Lee was creating the first web browser that led to the development of the World Wide Web.
 It was these developments that meant that suddenly, reporters were able to increase the number of statistics gathered and broadcast them almost instantaneously around the planet.

-One of the first things that we saw was the emergence of fantasy football and the ability to pick your own teams, judged according to the in-game stats that the real life players had managed to achieve during matches.
+One of the first things that we saw was the emergence of fantasy football and the ability to pick your own teams, judged according to the in-game stats that the real-life players had managed to achieve during matches.
 This required people from companies such as Opta to sit at each game monitoring not only who scored each goal, but also who had made the assist.
-If people were going to watch each game looking for assists then they might as well look at how many corners, fouls, throw ins and any other events occur.
+If people were going to watch each game looking for assists then they might as well look at how many corners, fouls, throw-ins, and any other events occur.

 Soon it was possible to bet on almost every outcome within a match and eventually people worked out a way to exploit the situation, but the scene had been set and throughout the nineties there was an insatiable appetite for more and more statistics from sport.
 Inevitably the teams themselves soon saw that this data might lead to analysis that could give them a slight edge in their next encounter.